 Estate Planning Tips

 - Consider working with a financial advisor on your family’s financial and estate plans.
-Luckily, finding the right financial advisor doesn’t have to be hard.
-In fact, SmartAsset’s free tool matches you with up to three financial advisors in your area in five minutes.
-Get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re considering a trust, remember to factor in the cost of creating one.
 Firstly, there are fees if you’re working with an estate planning attorney.
 You’ll also pay a fee to the trustee if you’re assigning someone other than yourself that task.
 And if you’re naming yourself as trustee, choose at least one person who could take over.